-Data validation Forms are verified and information not identified by the scanning process is checked and confirmed.
-Edit programs are then run to test for inconsistencies and missing values within the data (e.g. number of nights, destination, expenditure, age, gender etc.).
+Data validation Edit programs are run to test for inconsistencies and missing values within the data (e.g. number of nights, destination, expenditure, age, gender etc.).
 Most missing data is either imputed (e.g. cost of journey data and missing age) or estimated.
 Grossed up results are checked against results for previous periods.
 It is assumed that non-responding households (for the expenditure and age variables) have the same patterns as those households that respond.
 The Eurostat validation rules are also included in the editing process.
 Second survey or source (In case a second survey or source is used for collecting data on participation, trips or same-day visits, please briefly describe here in relation to those surveys/sources) Data collection for outbound same-day visits.
-The Passenger Card Inquiry (PCI) is a sample survey of passengers at airports and seaports.
-Data from this survey is used in conjunction with passenger movement figures supplied by air and sea transport companies to provide estimates for outbound sameday visits.
-All records are scanned and verified.
+The CSO passenger survey is a sample survey of passengers at airports and seaports.
+Data from this survey is used in conjunction with passenger movement figures supplied by air and sea transport companies to provide estimates for outbound same-day visits and the monthly Inbound Tourism release.
 Edit programs are run to check for inconsistencies.
-The results are combined with the overall residency estimates from the Country of Residence Survey (CRS) to provide data for outbound same-day visits.
-The CRS is also a sample survey of passengers at airports and seaports.
+The results are combined with the overall residency estimates from the

+Inbound Tourism data to provide data for outbound same-day visits.